-Cyber risk is a key component of operational resilience and the Society has a Resilience Committee, to manage the threat of these risks.
+Cyber risk is a key component of operational resilience and the Society has a Operational Risk Compliance Committee which is responsible for managing the threat of these risks and ensuring the resilience of the Society.
 The Society has employed specialist resources to monitor, test, maintain and continuously improve the effectiveness of the Society's cyber defences and operational resilience.